-Once all your materials for your application to the diaconate have been received at the Office for Ordained Vocations and distributed to the members of the COM and the bishops, the COM will meet to discuss your application.
-They will report to the bishops their findings.
+Once all your materials for your application to the diaconate have been received at the Office for Ordained Vocations and distributed to the members of the COM and the Bishop, the COM will meet to discuss your application.
+They will report their findings to the Bishop.
 If the COM approves your application, they will recommend you to the Standing Committee for ordination to the diaconate.
 The Standing Committee will then consider your materials and make a recommendation to the Bishop.
-If both the COM and the Standing Committee approve your application, the bishops will make a final decision about your readiness for ordination.
+If both the COM and the Standing Committee approve your application, the Bishop will make a final decision about your readiness for ordination.

-If the bishops approve your application, you will be notified by letter from the Standing Committee.
+If the Bishop s your application, you will be notified by letter from the Standing Committee.
 When your application has been accepted and approved, you may begin planning for your ordination in June.
 The exact date of the ordination changes from year to year but it is usually the first Saturday in June.
-Those who have been approved for ordination in the spring generally meet to plan the ordination service at the Postulants and Candidates Retreat in March.
 The Cathedral staff, which takes responsibility for most of the preparations for ordination, will be in touch with you and your peers about preparing the service leaflet and will also provide you with invitations to send to your friends and family.
 It is important that you respond in a timely manner to correspondence from the Cathedral staff or the Canon for Ordained Vocations during this period since there is a very short time to plan such a grand celebration!
 Congratulations and many blessings on your ordination!